Club Penguin Island: Membership

-Club Penguin Island's revenue was raised predominantly through paid subscriptions, cheaper than its predecessor, of a one-week, one-month, three-month, six-month or twelve-month paid membership, although free access of the game is available.
-Membership allows players' access to a range of additional features.
-This includes designing all clothing, wearing all clothing, buying Party Supplies, playing all adventures, completing all Daily Challenges, the ability to use all gear and more.
-Penguins with a paid membership are called "members", whereas players who do not have a membership are referred to as "non-members".

-Although members gain additional features, players without a membership can obtain all event items whether they're a member or not, obtain wearable event shirts, customize certain items in the Clothing Customizer, play the first adventure of every quest giving character, use Party Supplies given to them by members, customize an igloo (of which anyone is able to visit) with any quantity from a selection of non-member igloo items, play all mini-games, use the jackhammer gear, buy and play party games, join tube races, waddle around anywhere on the island, chat with other players, reach the maximum Penguin Level, and take part in non-member Daily Challenges.
-After the 1.10.1 update, non-members who signed up during the pre-registration period are now able to wear the beta hat, and if they connected their Club Penguin usernames for use in Club Penguin Island, their alumni jacket too.

-All players automatically received a free, unlimited membership on November 5, 2018, which would carry over to Offline Mode.
-Refunds were processed for memberships extending beyond November 6, 2018.
+Membership unlocked most of the game's full content, while free players had a meaningful but limited experience.
+When the game shut down, all players received free membership on November 5, 2018, followed by an Offline Mode on December 21, 2018, which let players access a solo, device-stored version of the game with added developer tools like Debug Mode.

 Offline Mode

 Offline Mode was added to Club Penguin Island in the game's final update, and it was activated on December 21, 2018.
 It allowed players to log in to a limited version of the game, which stored their penguins on their devices.
 Players were unable to see or interact with any other penguins in the game.

 A new feature called Debug Mode was also added, which is a tool that Club Penguin Island's developers used to test the game.
 It allows players to teleport to different locations in the game, add a custom number of coins to their account, and import/export their player data – among other tweaks.
 The network menu allows players to create their own private server using SmartFoxServer (similarly to private servers from the original Club Penguin), although there is no documentation on how to do so.
 A content submenu was added on March 28, 2019; it allows players to customize the game.